A Strategy for Building Resilient Portfolios

 About ProShares

 ProShares has been at the forefront of the ETF revolution since 2006.
-ProShares now offers one of the largest lineups of ETFs, with more than $55 billion in assets.
+ProShares now offers one of the largest lineups of ETFs, with more than $65 billion in assets.
 The company is the leader in strategies such as dividend growth, interest rate hedged bond and geared (leveraged and inverse) ETF investing.
 ProShares continues to innovate with products that provide strategic and tactical opportunities for investors to manage risk and enhance returns.

 Index performance returns are for illustrative purposes only, and do not reflect any management fees, transaction costs or expenses.
 Indexes are unmanaged, and one cannot invest in an index.

 Investing involves risk, including the possible loss of principal.
 These ProShares ETFs entail certain risks, including imperfect benchmark correlation and market price variance, that may decrease performance.
 Investments in smaller companies typically exhibit higher volatility.
-Small and mid-cap companies may have limited product lines or resources, may be dependent upon a particular market niche and may have greater fluctuations in price than the stocks of larger companies.
+Small- and mid-cap companies may have limited product lines or resources, may be dependent upon a particular market niche and may have greater fluctuations in price than the stocks of larger companies.
 Small- and mid-cap companies may lack the financial and personnel resources to handle economic or industry-wide setbacks and, as a result, such setbacks could have a greater effect on small- and mid-cap security prices.
 Technology companies may be subject to intense competition, product obsolescence, general economic conditions and government regulation and may have limited product lines, markets, financial resources or personnel.
 International investments may involve risks from: geographic concentration, differences in valuation and valuation times, unfavorable fluctuations in currency, differences in generally accepted accounting principles, and from economic or political instability.
 EUDV may be adversely affected by economic uncertainty experienced by various members of the European Union.
 In emerging markets, many risks are heightened, and lower trading volumes may occur.
 Please see summary and full prospectuses for a more complete description of risks.
 There is no guarantee any ProShares ETF will achieve its investment objective.

 The “S&P 500® Dividend Aristocrats® Index,” “S&P MidCap 400® Dividend Aristocrats® Index” and “S&P® Technology Dividend Aristocrats® Index” are products of S&P Dow Jones Indices LLC and its affiliates.
 “Russell 2000® Dividend Growth Index,” “Russell 3000® Dividend Elite Index” and “Russell®” are trademarks of Russell Investment Group.
 “MSCI,” “MSCI Inc.,” “MSCI Index” and “EAFE” are service marks of MSCI.
 All have been licensed for use by ProShares.
 “S&P®” is a registered trademark of Standard & Poor's Financial Services LLC (“S&P”) and “Dow Jones®” is a registered trademark of Dow Jones Trademark Holdings LLC (“Dow Jones”) and have been licensed for use by S&P Dow Jones Indices LLC and its affiliates.
 ProShares have not been passed on by these entities and their affiliates as to their legality or suitability.
 ProShares based on these indexes are not sponsored, endorsed, sold or promoted by these entities and their affiliates, and they make no representation regarding the advisability of investing in ProShares.
 THESE ENTITIES AND THEIR AFFILIATES MAKE NO WARRANTIES AND BEAR NO LIABILITY WITH RESPECT TO PROSHARES.
-ProShares are distributed by SEI Investments Distribution Co., which is not affiliated with the fund’s advisor.

 Get the latest perspectives and updates.

-ProShares ETFs (ProShares Trust and ProShares Trust II) are distributed by SEI Investments Distribution Co., which is not affiliated with the funds' advisor or sponsor.
+ProShares are distributed by SEI Investments Distribution Co., which is not affiliated with the funds’ advisor or sponsor.

 Your use of this site signifies that you accept our Terms and Conditions of Use.